p2panda/handbook/website/blog/2024-04-08-capabilities.md

 ## Introduction

-Hello 👋 welcome to the first p2panda research blog post!
-This is the start of series of posts where we will be publicly documenting our research process.
-We've always cared about making our system designs transparent and publishing tutorials and other learning resources.
+Hello 👋 and welcome to the first p2panda research blog post!
+This is the start of series of posts where we'll be publicly documenting our research process.
+We've always cared about making our system designs accessible and publishing tutorials and other learning resources.
 This is an effort to also make our research more transparent and hopefully useful to users and developers in the wider p2p ecosystem.

 One of our primary tasks over the next months is to design and implement an access control system for p2panda.
 This is no simple matter in a leaderless peer-to-peer network.
 When using centralized services, we put our trust in a single provider, and delegate to them responsibility for storing data and authorizing access requests.
-This will likely involve agreeing user credentials (username, password) which we can later present as proof of ownership.
-By knowing our username and password we are allowed access to our data.
+This will likely involve agreeing user credentials (username, password etc..).
+By knowing these credentials it is assumed we have authority to access to my data.

 This model is not possible (or welcome!) in peer-to-peer systems.
 There is no central source of authority, so we need a way for peers to communicate authority boundaries themselves, in a away which allows all peers on the network to act as "authorizer" when handling access requests.
-The idea of "keeping control of my data" could well be seen as paradoxical in the context of a peer-to-peer system which is fundamentally about sharing data.
-There are however many well researched approaches, originating not only in network technologies, but also operating system design and asynchronous programming environments, which offer solutions to this very problem.
+There are many well researched approaches to designing access control systems in multi-actor systems, originating not only in network technologies, but also operating system design and asynchronous programming environments, which offer solutions to this very problem.
 Many of these incorporate patterns from Capability-based Security [wikipedia](https://en.wikipedia.org/wiki/Capability-based_security) systems.
 In the rest of this article we'll go a little deeper into what a system like this needs to look like for p2panda, look over a few systems we've spent time researching, and then share our current designs.

 ## Ownership in a peer-to-peer world

 Peer-to-peer protocols such as p2panda use public-key cryptography and digital signatures to establish the identity of peers and the authenticity of messages replicated on a network.
 Any peer can verify that messages it receives were created by the claimed peer (public key), and that they have not been tampered with by any third parties.
-This technically allows peers to replicate messages freely to _anyone_, safe in the knowledge that if tampering occurs it can be detected.
+This technically allows peers to replicate messages freely to _anyone_, safe in the knowledge that the original author of the message can be verified and if tampering occurred it will be detected.

 What if we don't want to share data with everyone though?
 Even if we know it won't be tampered with, we understandably want a stricter system where an author has control over where their data can travel, and how peers are allowed to interact with it.
 If we understand "authorship" as equal to "ownership" then we can say that only an owner has "read" and "write" authority over the data they created ("write" authority being relevant to long-lived mutable data).
 This actually now sounds a little like our centralized service described above, there is again a "single service" which controls your data, this time it's _you_ though.